-Starting in 2019, many DUI arrestees can continue driving without limitation if they get an ignition interlock device (IID) installed in their cars for a predetermined period of months or years.
-(California Senate Bill 1046 (2018)).
+As of 2019, if you were arrested for DUI, you may be able to continue driving without limitation if you get an ignition interlock device (IID) installed in your cars for a predetermined period of months or years.1

 That’s what our California DMV attorneys offer.
 We offer representation as to the following matters:

-If you get arrested for DUI, DUI of Drugs or Vehicular Manslaughter, the DMV will seek to suspend your driver’s license.
-Out of state drivers with a California DUI may lose their license to drive in their home state.
-The Department calls these hearings “Admin Per Se” or APS.
-If the driver got arrested for underage DUI or a chemical test refusal, the license suspension would last for at least one year.
+If you get arrested for DUI, DUI of Drugs or Vehicular Manslaughter, the DMV will seek to suspend your driver’s license – even if the criminal case was just for a misdemeanor.
+If you are an out-of-state driver with a California DUI charge, you may lose your license to drive in your home state.

-But everyone is entitled to a California DMV hearing after a DUI arrest, to challenge whether a driver’s license suspension should be imposed.
-This DMV hearing must be requested within 10 days of the DUI arrest.
-Our DMV lawyers represent you at the hearing, and many times prevail and save your driving privileges.
+Everyone is entitled to a California DMV hearing after a DUI arrest, to challenge whether a driver’s license suspension should be imposed.
+This DMV hearing must be requested within 10 days of the DUI arrest.3 Our DMV lawyers represent you at the hearing, and many times prevail in avoiding a suspended license.

-Starting in 2019, the DMV will allow most drivers to continue driving to any location as long as they agree to keep an IID installed in their cars.
-Following a first-time DUI, the defendant would need to keep an IID for four months.
+The DMV will likely allow you to continue driving to any location as long as you agree to keep an IID installed in your cars.
+Following a first-time DUI, you would need to keep an IID for four months.
 After a subsequent DUI, the IID period would be a year.4

-A person who receives too many points on his driving record may be deemed a “negligent operator” and thereby see his driver’s license suspended and be placed on DMV probation.
+If you receive too many points on your driving record, you may be deemed a “negligent operator” and thereby see your driver’s license suspended and be placed on DMV probation.
 The DMV imposes points for a variety of Vehicle Code violations, including accidents, traffic tickets (moving violations), and DUI and other criminal driving offenses.
-The DMV can also suspend a person’s drivers license for causing an accident.
+The DMV can also suspend your driver’s license for causing an accident.
 The Department will hold a DMV fatality hearing for accidents involving serious injury or death.5

-If you receive a warning letter notifying you of a negligent operator suspension, contact us immediately.
+If you receive a warning letter notifying you of a negligent operator suspension, a California DMV lawyer can help you to fight any suspension order.
 You must act quickly to secure a negligent operator hearing.
 Our California DMV hearing lawyers can represent you and many times prevent the driver’s license suspension from being imposed.

-Some people, unfortunately, do suffer from conditions that legitimately should preclude them from driving--for their safety and the safety of others.
-However, many drivers in this situation are capable of driving safely and should not see their driving rights suspended.
+Some people, unfortunately, do suffer from conditions that legitimately should preclude them from driving–for their safety and the safety of others.
+Depending on your case, you may still be capable of driving safely and should not see your driving rights suspended.

 Before suspending or revoking your license, the DMV must conduct a hearing called a DMV reexamination hearing or “lack of skill” inquiry.
-Our California DMV hearing lawyers have significant experience defending clients at these proceedings, and have enjoyed success at stopping driver license revocations.
+Our California DMV hearing lawyers have significant experience defending clients at these proceedings, and have enjoyed success at stopping driver’s license revocations.7

-The California DMV imposes no “cut off” or maximum age for a person to keep his/her driver’s license.
-But the Department can and will revoke a license if it determines that a driver has lost the mental and physical faculties necessary to follow traffic laws and drive safely.
-And the Department of Motor Vehicles monitors senior citizens more closely -- for example by requiring all drivers over 70 to renew their licenses in person at a DMV location.
-The Department may also require elderly drivers to submit to a supplemental driving performance evaluation.
+The California DMV imposes no “cut off” or maximum age for you to keep your driver’s license.
+Though the Department can and will revoke a license if it determines that you have lost the mental and physical faculties necessary to follow traffic laws and drive safely.
+Plus the Department of Motor Vehicles monitors senior citizens more closely – for example by requiring all drivers over 70 to renew their licenses in person at a DMV location.
+The Department may also require elderly drivers to submit to a supplemental driving performance evaluation.8

 Our DMV lawyers represent senior citizens who face suspension or revocation of their driver’s license due to what the Department terms “lack of skill.”
 Before a license can be suspended, the elderly driver is entitled to a hearing.
 At the DMV hearing, we can present evidence to demonstrate the senior citizen client’s ability to drive a car safely.